MCP-Pipeline/MCPStack/README.md

 </div>

 > [!IMPORTANT]
-> 📣Come Check Out Our MCPs Marketplace, on the documentation!
+> * 📣Come Check Out Our MCPs Marketplace, on the documentation!
+> * 🥇The Documentation is now available at [MCPStack Documentation](https://mcpstack.readthedocs.io/en/latest/).
-> 🎉 MCPStack MIMIC MCP tool, available!
+> * 🎉 MCPStack MIMIC MCP tool, available!

 ## <a id="about-the-project"></a>💡 About The Project